junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Cas turns to him, a soft smile showing.
 "Dean," he says, in his usual low grave voice, visibly relaxed.

 "Cas."
-Dean regards his face.
-He looks real, dirty and more human than angel, but looking so authentically real, with every little detail correct.
-But Dean knows too well it is only because he has every little detail stored in his own memory to manifest it.
+Dean finds the word choking.
+He regards his face.
+Castiel looks real, dirty and more human than angel, but looking so authentically real, with every little detail correct.
+But Dean's gut knows too well it is only because he has every little detail stored in his own memory to manifest it.

 He still allows himself to believe it is the real Cas, just for a second.
 Dean tugs him in, taking a long breath in then letting it out.
 He pats Cas on the back slightly, before letting him go.